Mehul1611/Book-Affinity/README.md

 # Book-Affinity

-This project is designed to extract personality traits from book summaries using the Groq API, process the results, and store them in a PostgreSQL database.
+This project is designed to extract personality traits from book summaries using the Large Language Models, process the results, and store them in a PostgreSQL database.
 The project leverages SQLAlchemy for database interaction and environment variables for secure API key management.
-It supports trait extraction based on predefined traits, integrates with a PostgreSQL database, and performs data handling without the need for CSV files.
+It supports trait extraction based on predefined traits, integrates with a PostgreSQL database, and performs data handling efficiently.

 ## Features
 - **Add New Books**: Add books by providing their title and author.